Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

    petalinux-build
    ```

-   The PetaLinux image files will be generated in <PetaLinux Project>/images/linux directory.
+   The PetaLinux image files are generated in <PetaLinux Project>/images/linux directory.

 2. Create a sysroot self-installer for the target Linux system